 In fact, controlling your spending is the foundation of what we like to call the 'golden rule' of smart money management: spend less than you make and save the rest.
 If you can do this, your life after bankruptcy will be successful.

-Read on for more information and click below to easily connect (for free) to a sponsoring bankruptcy lawyer near you.Speak with a Bankruptcy Lawyer Today
+Read on for more information and click below to easily connect (for free) to a sponsoring bankruptcy lawyer near you.Speak to a Bankruptcy Lawyer Today

 The first step in controlling your spending is to understand your spending: what you spend and why.
 Because you must spend less than you make in order to be financially successful, you first must know what you're actually spending in order to spend less than you make.